Skip Navigation

 • Fewer repairs.
 With a new vehicle, you can assume you won’t be dealing with major repairs or maintenance issues for a while.

 • More financing options.
-If you’re considering a new car, you’ll be offered attractive incentives like cash rebates from the carmaker and better interest rates from the lender.
+If you’re considering a new car, then you’ll be offered attractive incentives like cash rebates from the carmaker and better interest rates from the lender.

 • Improved technology.
 Cars are getting more updates, and recent models have incredibly convenient technology, such as programmable settings, autonomous emergency braking, adaptive cruise control, blind-spot monitoring, built-in Wi-Fi hotspots, and lane-departure warnings.